fredemmott/fredemmott.github.io/blog/_posts/2022-05-29-vr-software-components.markdown

 make their own engine or don't have it as a separate component at all, they will need to build all VR support from the ground up.

-That said, even when using an off-the-shelf engine, games often go beyond the engine-provided features to provide a better or more immersive user experience; for example:
+Even when using an off-the-shelf engine, games often go beyond the engine-provided features to provide a better or more immersive user experience; for example:

 * it can be jarring to see [HTC Vive] controllers in your hands in game when you are using a [Meta Quest] or